warmbeach/Decentraland-hitTesting/DecentralandSDK/README.md

 Getting started with the Decentraland SDK can be quite simple.
 They have a great guide at https://docs.decentraland.org/development-guide/SDK-101/ that you can check out, or you can follow these steps below:

+Make sure you have node installed.

 Windows:

-From the start window, type CMD.exe from the Command Prompt window that comes up, type `node -v` if you see this message with any version number, you have node installed and can proceed `'node' is not recognized as an internal or external command, operable program or batch file.`
+From the start window, type node.js.
+If you see this, then click on it.
+If not, download and run the installer from https://nodejs.org/en/download/

 Mac: